samathaluca/fallen/README.md

 A hard to find tab labelled admin will link to a form to edit the contributor story.
 The option to delete will be stored there too.
 Currently the strategy offers total anonymity and no login is required.
 This is expected to remain the case for the user.
 No login is deemed necessary for contributors at this point.
-We will be keen to gather as many recovery successs stories as possible so the ease of this process will be imperative.
+We will be keen to gather as many recovery success stories as possible so the ease of this process will be imperative.
 Any barriers may limit the available information and select for a specific type of contibutor which will influence the data collected.
 There is no login currently for admin as whole.
 There is no requirement for login to be included for the project but without having launched the app we can not predict whether this may need to be added for sure.
-The reasonning is that if an offensive recovery story is added it does not need to wait for me to find out and remove it.
+The reasoning is that if an offensive recovery story is added it does not need to wait for me to find out and remove it.
 Anyone can remove it who is offended by it.
-There is an appreciation that this may lead to malicious emptying of the database but while the sale of the project is still small the threat is considered small.
+There is an appreciation that this may lead to malicious emptying of the database but while the scale of the project is still small the threat is considered small.

 The community interest goals of this website are
 <!--  because currently treatment is geared towards crisis and not prevention.  -->
 - To collect data useful to the NHS, drug treatment agencies and private recovery organisations.
 - To provide hope, comfort and a community for people trying to recover from addiction and isolation.
 - To help mothers who are too afraid to get the help they need because of the threat that their children may be removed by social services.
 - many currently treatments available are for the later stages of addiction when the addict has become a threat to themselves or others.
-The is little funding available for prevention.
+Little funding is available for prevention.
-Early intervention may be proven to stop of the problem escalating so funding can be attracted to prevention rather than cure..
+Early intervention may be proven to stop addiction escalating,  so funding can be attracted to prevention rather than cure.